dwhitena/statistics-workshop1/index.md

 --

-# Statistics for Data Science - Part 1
+# Practical Statistics for Data Science - Part 1
-## Probability, Bias, and More
+## I might be *biased*, but this part is good

 --

 ### Contents

-- Probability
-- Bias
-- Correlation
-- Summary Statistics
+- Why Does a Data Scientist use Stats?
+- How Might I Describe My Beautiful Data?
-- Conditional Probability
+- We Probably Should Talk About Probability
+- What the #$@&%* is a Sample?
+- Let's Distribute our Data.

 --

-# First things first!
+# Why Does a Data Scientist use Stats?

 --

-# What is probability?
+- **Conveyance** - It turns out that Statistics is the natural language for describing sets of data, experiments, justifying results, etc.  So, as it also turns out, a data scientist uses Statistics to *convey* information about his/her work or about data.

+- **Applicability** - Many models used by data scientists have an underpinning of statistical principles and assumptions.
+Thus, a data scientist must understand statistics in order to determine *applicability* of models.

+- **Inference** - Well, we are scientists (I think), and statistical processes allow us to *infer* conclusions about populations or scientific truths from data.

 --

-> Generally speaking, a function is a "subprogram" that can be called by code external to the function.
+# How Might I Describe My Beautiful Data?
+## (i.e., Descriptive Statistics)

 --

-# What is scope?

---

-> In JavaScript, scope is the set of variables, objects, and functions you have access to.
+Let's say I have the following values in a column of a table or in an array:

+	> 57, 18, 41, 37, 73, 80, 58, 9, ..., 19

+How could I describe this data, in general?
+Guesses?

 --